carpentries-lab/metagenomics-analysis/_episodes/03-assessing-read-quality.md

 keypoints:
 - "Quality encodings vary across sequencing platforms."
 - "`for` loops let you perform the same set of operations on multiple files with a single command."
+- "It is important to know the quality of our data to be able to make decisions in the subsequent steps."
 ---

 # Bioinformatic workflows